Care for broken snake plant leaf

 Damaged leaves have a lower probability of surviving on the plant, as you are aware.

-In this case, you must go on and remove the plants from the plant.
+In this case, you should go ahead and remove the plants from the plant.

-Now, when you are doing this task, you should try to get the entire leaf from the plant.
+Now, when you are performing this task, you should try to get the entire leaf from the plant.

-Leaf attachments on Snake plants are rather hard to remove from their stems,
+Leaf attachments on Snake plants are quite difficult to remove from their stems,

-This approach works if you can not obtain the entire leaf.
+This method is effective if you cannot obtain the entire leaf.

-You must completely rinse the leaf when you have removed it.
+You should thoroughly rinse the leaf once you have removed it.

 The leaf shouldn’t have any dirt on it.